 Disclosure of facts to persons interviewed will be limited to what is reasonably necessary to conduct a fair and thorough investigation.
-Participants in an investigation may be asked to maintain confidentiality when essential counseled about keeping information private to protect the integrity of the investigation.
+Participants in an investigation may be counseled about keeping information private to protect the integrity of the investigation.

 The complainant or the respondent may have an advisor present when personally interviewed and at any related meeting.
 Other witnesses may have a representative present at the discretion of the investigator or as required by University policy or collective bargaining agreement.